MaMMoS-project/mammos-mumag/README.md

 conda install cuda -c nvidia
 ```

-Then, in the same environment where the two previous packages have been installed, we can install `mammos_mmag` with pip by running
+Then, in the same environment where the two previous packages have been installed, we can install `mammos_mumag` with pip by running
 ```console
 pip install .
 ```